A House for Essex

 The house, near Wrabness on the North Essex coast, is both an artwork in itself and the setting for a number of works by Grayson Perry exploring the special character and unique qualities of Essex.
 The building has been designed to evoke a tradition of wayside and pilgrimage chapels.
 It belongs to a history of follies, whilst also being deeply of its own time.

 Living Architecture is delighted that the planners at Tendring District Council approved the planning application, following strong local support for the project.
-We are looking forward to making the project a reality, and aim to have the house ready for its first guests to stay in 2014.
+We are looking forward to making the project a reality.
+Construction is underway - the external structure of the house is now completed, and the next phase is the meticulous application of the interior and exterior decorative elements.